jeryini/car-adverts/README.md

 http://www.playframework.com/download

 ### Run the app
-Run the following in project rot
+Run the following in project root:

-    sbt
+    sbt testProd

-    run
+Don't run just `sbt run`, as otherwise the startup